cloudfoundry/noisy-neighbor-nozzle/README.md

 `doppler.firehose` scope and authority as well as the `uaa.resource` and `cloud_controller.admin_read_only` authorities.

-Download the binaries from [releases](https://github.com/cloudfoundry/noisy-neighbor-nozzle/releases), set the environment variables via the cf cli or an app manifest.
+Download the binaries from [releases][nn-releases], and use the `deployer` or manually set the environment variables via the cf cli or an app manifest.

 ### Example UAA Client

 ```
 noisy-neighbor-nozzle:
   authorities: oauth.login,doppler.firehose,uaa.resource,cloud_controller.admin_read_only